Grant (money): Denmark

 In addition to the government grant scheme, more than 35,000 grants in Denmark exists, which is the second largest number of foundations in Europe by country.
 The foundations are estimated to possess 400 billion Danish kroner (US$60 billion) in accessible funds.

 Ireland

-Grant-giving organizations in Ireland include the Irish Research Council for Science, Engineering and Technology and Science Foundation Ireland for research grants.
+Grant-giving organisations in Ireland include the Irish Research Council for Science, Engineering and Technology and Science Foundation Ireland for research grants.

 Poland

 Major grant organisations funded and operated by the government include: